mkner/basic-pid/docs/about.rst

 About
 *****

-**BasicPID** is a classic PID controller that is easy to use, works and does the job.
+**BasicPID** is a classic PID controller for Python that is easy to use, works and does the job.

 The PID controller is designed to be used in discrete-time regulators and implements timestep integration that supports two modes of operation: **Integrative** and **Iterative**